kodadot/nft-gallery/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-Thank you for your contribution to the KodaDot NFT gallery.
+Thank you for your contribution to the KodaDot NFT gallery, we really appreciate your contribution!

+### PR type
+- [ ] Bugfix
+- [ ] Feature
+- [ ] Refactoring

 ### Before submitting this PR, please make sure:
 - [ ] Your code builds clean without any erros or warnigns